FabioCalcinelli/James/README.md

 - collect

-Reads the last configurations obtained by a sequence of calculations, and stores them in a coordinates_file.
-Note: numbers can be given as a space separated list within '' (ex.
-'1 2 4 5 12') or as a '-' separated interval (es 5-10).
-In the second case, it includes the extremes.
->>> python james.py collect calculations_numbers coordinates_file

-- unpack

-Reads the last configurations obtained by a sequence of calculations, and stores them in a coordinates_file.
+Reads the last configurations obtained by a sequence of calculations, and stores them in a coordinates_file.\
 Note: numbers can be given as a space separated list within '' (ex.
 '1 2 4 5 12') or as a '-' separated interval (es 5-10).
 In the second case, it includes the extremes.
 >>> python james.py collect calculations_numbers coordinates_file